 Don’t miss these iconic small towns of the west9 Not To Miss Small Towns Of The West

 Above you can get a general idea with the Amtrak Route Map.
-In
+In addition Amtrak has put together long-distance routes that highlight the country, national parks, and scenary that make the country such a special place to see.

 This 2-day journey between Chicago and Los Angeles makes its way through Kansas City, Albuquerque, and Flagstaff to name just a few.